topofocus/ib-camping/README.md

 # ib-camping
 Simple Portfolio-Monitor for FA-Accounts on InteractiveBrokers

+The monitor is realized with 470 lines of code using ib-ruby and camping.
+You can select any detected Account.
+In addition to basic information, such as the NetLiquidation, the used Margin and available Cash, all portfolio-positions are displayed.
+A simple form to place an emergency-order is provided, too.

 Install Ruby 2.2 (via rvm)
 Initialize with 'bundle install' following with 'bundle update'